 Jobs’ Dream of a Better Tomorrow

 Apple has historically been a secretive company.
 No one knows what this Cupertino-based tech enterprise is experimenting with behind its closed doors.
-Neither they let the World know what they are hiding under their sleeves.
+Neither do they let the World know what they are hiding under their sleeves?
 The company had brought the first edition of the Apple Watch to the public back in 2015.
-However, later, reports pointed out that Apple started working on this Watch since 2011.
+However, later, reports pointed out that Apple started working on this Watch in 2011.

 In essence, Jobs imagined the future of technology even before mobile phones were a common sight.
 At present, mobile devices are still innovating, and the consumer needs are ever-expanding, yet Apple is focusing on the Watch.

 So, to lay Apple’s grand strategy in words, it’s making technology easier and simpler for everyone.
 There is a reason why Apple keeps repeating, “it just works.”
 Now when you think of Apple Watch, it makes sense at a whole new level.
-Apple Watch is the latest addition to its line of products, and they are planning to put every useful technology into that tiny piece of hardware soon.
+Apple Watch is the latest addition to its product line, and they are planning to put every useful technology into that tiny piece of hardware soon.